WISE-Developers/Project_issues/README.md

-# PSaaS Team Project Management
+# W.I.S.E.
+(Wildfire Intelligence and Simulation Engine) Team Project Management
 This project is used to catch all bugs, tasks and Feature requests as well as website feeback.